niveshull/wsd/first-report.md

 # References

 [1] Nancy Ide and Jean Véronis.
 1998.
-Introduction to the Special Issue on Word Sense Disambiguation: The State of the Art.
-Computational Linguistics, 24(1):1–40.
+Introduction to the Special Issue on Word Sense Disambiguation: The State of the Art. *Computational Linguistics*, 24(1):1–40.

 [2] Eneko Agirre and Philip Edmonds.
-2007.
-Word Sense Disambiguation.
-Algorithms and Applications.
+2007.  *Word Sense Disambiguation.
+Algorithms and Applications*.
 Dordrecht, Netherlands.
 Springer.

-[3] Cruse, A. (2000).
-Meaning in Language: An Introduction to Semantics and Pragmatics.
+[3] Alan Cruse. *Meaning in Language: An Introduction to Semantics and Pragmatics*.
 New York: Oxford University Press.

 [4] Resmiyati Restu.
-2017.
-The Distinction between Polysemy and Homonym on lexical Ambiguity.
+2017. *The Distinction between Polysemy and Homonym on lexical Ambiguity*.
 Universitas Indraprasta PGRI.

 [5] Yee Seng Chan and Hwee Tou Ng.
 2007.
 Domain Adaptation with Active Learning for Word Sense Disambiguation.
-In Proceedings of the 45th Annual Meeting of the Association for Computational Linguistics, pages 49-56.
+In *Proceedings of the 45th Annual Meeting of the Association for Computational Linguistics*, pages 49-56.
 Prague, Czech Republic.
 Association for Computational Linguistics (ACL).

 [6] Harsh Maheshwari.
-2021.
-Understanding Domain Adaptation.
+2021. *Understanding Domain Adaptation*.
 Medium.
 Retrieved from https://towardsdatascience.com/understanding-domain-adaptation-5baa723ac71f (17.
 3. 2023).

-[7] Krishnanjan Bhattacharjee, Shiva Karthik S, Swati Mehta, and Ajai Kumar.
-2020.
+[7] Krishnanjan Bhattacharjee et al. 2020.
 Survey and Gap Analysis of Word Sense Disambiguation Approaches on Unstructured Texts.
-In Proceedings of the International Conference on Electronics and Sustainable Communication Systems (ICESC 2020), pages 323-327.
+In *Proceedings of the International Conference on Electronics and Sustainable Communication Systems (ICESC 2020)*, pages 323-327.
 Coimbatore, India.
 IEEE Organization.

-[8] Slavko Žitnik et al. 2022.
-SloWSD.
-GitHub. https://github.com/RSDO-DS3/SloWSD
+[8] Slavko Žitnik et al. 2022. *SloWSD*.
+GitHub.
+Retrieved from https://github.com/RSDO-DS3/SloWSD (17.
+3. 2023).

 [9] Federico Martelli et al. 2021.
-Designing the ELEXIS Parallel Sense-Annotated Dataset in 10 European Languages.
-In eLex 2021 Proceedings, eLex Conference.
+Designing the ELEXIS Parallel Sense-Annotated Dataset in 10 European Languages. *In eLex 2021 Proceedings, eLex Conference*.
 Proceedings.
 Lexical Computing CZ.

 [10] Kaja Dobrovoljc, Tomaž Erjavec, and Simon Krek.
 2017.
 The Universal Dependencies Treebank for Slovenian.
-In Proceedings of the 6th Workshop on Balto-Slavic Natural Language Processing, pages 33–38, Valencia, Spain.
+In *Proceedings of the 6th Workshop on Balto-Slavic Natural Language Processing*, pages 33–38, Valencia, Spain.
 Association for Computational Linguistics.

 [11] Mohammad Taher Pilehvar and Jose Camacho-Collados.
 2019.
 WiC: the Word-in-Context Dataset for Evaluating Context-Sensitive Meaning Representations.
-In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pages 1267–1273, Minneapolis, Minnesota.
+In *Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)*, pages 1267–1273, Minneapolis, Minnesota.
 Association for Computational Linguistics.